 If customers are sending back products because they don’t meet the expectations that were set in the product description, you may want to consider adding a video element to your PDP.
-Product videos are becoming an increasingly effective method for improving conversion rates, and 65 percent of consumers say they can better imagine using a product if they’ve viewed a product video.
+Product videos are becoming an increasingly effective method for improving conversion rates, and 65 percent of consumers say they can better imagine themselves using a product after they’ve viewed a product video.

 The DTC brand Away makes great use of product videos to help show the scale and functionality of their travel bags.
 It’s a quick win that’s guaranteed to improve conversion rates while also reducing the likelihood of customers returning purchases.